isomerpages/moe-bedoksouthsec/_student-development/Student Leadership.md

 <b>The Peer Support Leaders</b> <br>
 The Peer Support Leaders (PSLs) lead in peer bonding, helping, and influencing their peers to prosocial behaviours and contribute to a caring and enabling school environment.
 They oversee, initiate class bonding activities, and share on tips and strategies that promote mental health and cyber wellness, to help students to feel connected and be accepted by their classmates.

+**The Class Leaders**

+The Class Leaders play an important part in the school.
+They are the first touchpoint the Student Leaders have with the students.